 Animals, bikes, surfboards and prams

 City Circle Tram

 Tram Advisory Group

 Working around Yarra Trams infrastructure

-newer vehicles in the mid 1970's, trams originally built by the
+replaced by newer vehicles in the mid 1970's, trams originally

 From Sydney to Perth, rural Australia, New Zealand and across

-the world many of the vehicles which started their life at the
+the world many of the vehicles built at the still operational

-still operational Preston Workshops found a second life once they
+Preston Workshops found a second life once they were no longer

 US cities such as Dallas, Memphis and San Jose put our trams to